A Place To Heal: Virtue Recovery Center Stands With Veterans And Families Across The United States

 Parents, spouses, kids - they're all part of this journey.
 And when one Veteran heals, it echoes.
 Suddenly, the family dinners feel less tense.
 The nightmares don't run the household.
 The weight lifts a little.
 Recovery isn't just for the individual - it's for everyone who loves them.

 A handshake and a salute aren't enough anymore.
-We need action.
-As Rep. Mark Takano once said, "It will take all of us... to reduce Veteran suicide."
+Action is needed.
+As Rep. Mark Takano once said,“It will take all of us... to reduce Veteran suicide.”
 And Virtue Recovery Center is walking that talk.

-By combining clinical excellence with emotional intelligence - and a whole lot of heart - the team is building something rare: a treatment center Veterans can trust.
+By combining clinical excellence with emotional intelligence - and a whole lot of heart - something rare is created: a treatment center Veterans can trust.

-If You're Reading This and You're Struggling - Or Someone You Love Is - Here's Where to Start:
+For Those Reading This and In Need Of Help- Here's Where to Start:

 Veterans Crisis Line: Call (866) 271-9748, or visit VirtueRecoveryCenter